 took off in B-17s and, at 9 am, landed safely at Darwin.

-relief of the Philippines was his primary purpose.
-‘I came through and I
+that the relief of the Philippines was his primary purpose.
+‘I came

-and selected General King to command the Luzon forces on
+forces, and selected General King to command the Luzon forces on

 Bataan.
 Here the most pressing problem was food: army-built rice mills

 threshed the local palay; Filipino fishermen netted fish; horses,

-mules, carabao, pigs, chickens, dogs, monkeys, snakes, and iguanas were slaughtered; everything
+mules, carabao, pigs, chickens, dogs, monkeys, snakes, and iguanas were

-got with your artillery.
+you’ve got with your artillery.
 That’s the best arm you have’.
 But on

 Good Friday, April 3— which was also the anniversary of the legendary

 Homma’s XVI Division and 65th Brigade had been reinforced with healthy